 My main field of research is related to the primary sources for the study of Medieval and Renaissance Iberian literatures and cultures, especially what we called ‘Poesía de cancionero’ (Songbook Poetry) written in Spanish.
 Other research lines I am involved with are Spanish vernacular Humanism, nobility’s patronage of Spanish culture, and the Islamic, Hebrew, and Christian background of medieval Iberia.
 I seek to show how medieval literature, especially poetry, must be studied within the context of the political and social culture from which it emerges.
 My research is also focused on the role of gender and racial issues in the construction of authorship, in particular the role of both women and Jewish and converso writers, in the midst of the turmoil of the 15th-16th centuries.
 I have been involved in Digital Humanities since 1999, when I joined ADMYTE.
 Later on, in 2002, I joined the PhiloBiblon Project as a Junior Assistant; I currently serve there as Co-Director of BETA (Bibliografía Española de Textos Antiguos) and collaborator of both BITECA (Bibliografia de textos antics catalans, valencians i balears) and BIPA (Bibliografía de la Poesía Áurea).
 I have also the pleasure of being the Director of the PhiloBiblon Seminar, a workshop in which we train students in our database and methods.
 The first two editions of this Seminar were held at San Millán de la Cogolla, La Rioja under the patronage of Cilengua; the third edition was celebrated in June 2017 at the Biblioteca Nacional de España, Madrid.
 From the fourth edition on forward, June 2018 and June 2019, the Seminar had one more session at Biblioteca Marqués de Valdecilla (UCM), aside from the one at BNE.
-This will be also the format expected for the forthcoming sixth edition, tentatively scheduled June 2020 at both BNE and UCM.
+The forthcoming sixth edition, scheduled June 24-26th, 2020, will be held online due to the well-known circumstances related to COVID-19.
 A few years ago I began to write a blog in which I am trying to spread both my research and my teaching to the general public, for I consider essential the popularization of the research done as a logical counterweight to the scientific investigations I am currently doing.

 Catalan Literature, Italian Literature, Comparative Studies, 20th and 21st Century Literature, Postmodernity & Postmodernism